About the Journal

 Description

-(De)constructing Criminology: International Perspectives (DCIP) is an international journal which publishes high-quality, peer-reviewed, and open access works in the discipline of criminology.
+(De)constructing Criminology: International Perspectives (DCIP) is an international journal which publishes high-quality, peer-reviewed, and open access works in the inter-disciplinary domain of criminology.
 The journal provides a broad forum to advance contemporary discussions including critiques of issues in crime, law, offending, victimisation, criminalisation, and our justice systems.
 We wish to extend beyond traditional research from the global north to also include research or scholarship that speaks to how we create knowledge, transfer knowledge, and how it intersects with pedagogical approaches, practice, or research within criminology and its adjacent disciplines.

 Scope